reactive-python/reactpy-django/docs/src/features/components.md

 ??? info "Existing limitations"

-    There are currently several limitations of using `view_to_component` that may be resolved in a future version of `django_reactpy`.
+    There are currently several limitations of using `view_to_component` that may be resolved in a future version of `reactpy_django`.

     - Requires manual intervention to change request methods beyond `GET`.
     - ReactPy events cannot conveniently be attached to converted view HTML.